Bankruptcy Claims FAQs

 - How many claims remain outstanding?

-Over 1,000 class 6A unsecured claims of approximately $100 million in the aggregate were filed in Penn Virginia's bankruptcy.
-Since the company's emergence, all but approximately 35 claims have been resolved, approximately 10 of which relate to a pending unclaimed property audit and 15 of which were filed as secured claims which, if allowed, are all expected to be settled in cash.
+Over 1,000 class 6A unsecured claims of approximately $100 million in the aggregate were filed in Penn Virginia’s bankruptcy.
+Since the company’s emergence, all but approximately 20 claims have been resolved, most of which were filed as secured claims which, if allowed, are expected to be settled in cash.
 In accordance with the Plan of Reorganization, unsecured claims are reduced to approximately $0.053 per dollar and paid out in shares based on the share emergence price of $9.41 per share.
 Accordingly, the shares remaining in reserve for issuance to unsecured claimants are sufficient for resolution of approximately $15 million in unsecured claims.

 - How long until all remaining bankruptcy claims are resolved?

-Penn Virginia strives to resolve outstanding claims as quickly as reasonably possible and is hopeful that all remaining claims will be resolved by early 2018.
-However, the timing of resolution of claims is subject to many factors, many of which are beyond Penn Virginia's control.
+Penn Virginia strives to resolve outstanding claims as quickly as reasonably possible and is hopeful that all remaining claims will be resolved by mid-2018.
+However, the timing of resolution of claims is subject to many factors, many of which are beyond Penn Virginia’s control.
 It is possible that resolution of remaining claims will take longer than anticipated.

 - I acquired restricted shares in connection with the bankruptcy.
 How can I convert the restricted shares to unrestricted shares?